 Process and Documents needed for Singapore Representative Office Registration

-Setting up a representative office in Singapore is a straightforward process, provided the parent company has fulfilled all the requirements; these requirements include:
+Setting up a representative office in Singapore is a straightforward process, provided the parent company has fulfilled all the requirements including the following:

-• The sales turnover of the parent company must be at least $250,000.
+- The sales turnover of the parent company must be at least US$250,000.

 After these requirements have been met, some documentation would have to be submitted to the Enterprise Singapore (ESG); these documents are:

-• Certificate of legal incorporation and registration of the parent company.
+- Certificate of legal incorporation and registration certificate of the parent company.

-After submission of the documents, the registration process is conducted online, after which Enterprise Singapore reviews the application.
-Normally, it takes about a week to get a response and have your representative office approved for operations.
+After submission of the documents, the registration process is conducted online, after which Enterprise Singapore, or the relevant authority, reviews the application.

 Authorization and Renewal Information for a Singapore Representative Office